gillet-thomas/SWIN/README.md

 ---

-## 🧠 Experiments and Results
+## Experiments and Results

-This repository includes implementations and evaluations of SwiFT on the ADNI dataset, preprocessed and aligned to MNI space.
-Various classification tasks were conducted:
+This SwiFT model was tested on the ADNI dataset, preprocessed and aligned to MNI space.
+Various classification tasks were conducted to evaluate the model's performance.

 1.  **Age Group Prediction:**
     * **Task:** Classifying individuals into "young" (< 69 years old) and "old" (> 78 years old) age groups.